Clarkson’s 23 points power Jazz past slumping Hawks, 112-91

 Atlanta point guard Trae Young was held out with a bruised right calf.
 Rajon Rondo made his second start of the season and did not score.
 Another starter, forward De’Andre Hunter (right knee), missed his third consecutive game.

 John Collins led Atlanta with 17 points.
-The Hawks suffered their third consecutive loss.
+The Hawks have lost three consecutive games and four of their last five.

+Utah couldn’t pull away from the short-handed Hawks until outscoring Atlanta 35-26 in the third period.

+“In the second half I feel like we started attacking defensively,” Clarkson said. “… The biggest thing that we kind of preach … is getting the stops because that’s going to fuel the offense.”

 Without Young, their leading scorer, the Hawks’ offense struggled.